nyu-ossd-s18/rc3009-weekly/about.md

 permalink: /about/
 ---

-Some information about you!
+Some information about me!
+Hello, my name is Ryan.
+I'm currently a senior studying Math and Computer Science.

 ### More Information

-A place to include any other types of information that you'd like to include about yourself.
+My favorite color is purple, but I think about green a lot.